 Balancing Question Difficulty

 A good mix of question difficulty keeps everyone engaged while maintaining a fun, competitive atmosphere.
-Use a 30/40/30 ratio: 30% easy, 40% medium, and 30% hard questions [4].
-This approach mirrors the structure of multi-week competitions, which encourage repeat participation.
+Use roughly a 30/40/30 ratio: 30% easy, 40% medium, and 30% hard questions.

 - Beginner questions: Stick to general facts, like host countries or famous athletes.